Gum Disease Treament

 Treat Gingivitis With Gum Therapy

 With gingivitis, part of the problem is the plaque and tartar that build up on teeth.
 When it's right on or below the gumline, it irritates your gums and creates problems.
 The harmful bacteria behind it all can also live on the plaque.
 At Kirchner Dental in Jeffersonville, IN, we have a deep cleaning gum disease treatment to get rid of plaque and tartar.
 It is sometimes known as scaling and root planing.
 Scaling removes the plaque and tartar from near the gumline.
 Root planing does the same for any that has gotten below the gumline.
 Both are used to ensure gum disease does not become more serious.

 Prevent Gum Disease

 Since bacteria thrive off food particles, the best way to prevent gum disease is to keep your mouth clean.
 Avoid foods and drinks high in sugar and carbs, as bacteria grow fast on those.
 Brush and floss regularly.
 Because you still need professional cleanings, visit Kirchner Dental in Jeffersonville, IN every six months for a cleaning and exam.
 As with many diseases, early detection with gum disease treatment is key.
-Jeffersonville, IN dentists Drs.
-Michael Kirchner and Kimberly Sherry can examine your gums and spot problem areas, then use scaling and root planing to help control infection.
+Jeffersonville, IN dentists Dr. Kirchner can examine your gums and spot problem areas, then use scaling and root planing to help control infection.

 Gum disease can cause your teeth to fall out, but not if you catch it in time with a gum disease treatment.
-Call Kirchner Dental in Jeffersonville, IN today at (812) 913-6093 for your next appointment to meet Drs.
-Michael Kirchner and Kimberly Sherry .
+Call Kirchner Dental in Jeffersonville, IN today at (812) 913-6093 for your next appointment to meet Dr. Kirchner .